Posts Tagged ‘congrats!’

 Ready to write that Middle Grade novel?
 As a professional writing coach, I can help!

 Jamie Morris is a professional writing coach who helps middle grade authors complete their novels.
-If you have questions about writing your Middle Grade novel, a free 30-minute chat with me might get you on the right path.
+If you have questions about writing your Middle Grade novel, a free chat with me might get you on the right path.
 Schedule that free consultation.
 And also check out THE WRITER mag article Should I Hire a Writing Coach.”

 Congratulations Station